ririgireddy/simple-site/README.md

-# ray
+# Simple Website
+Feel free to use this code if it helps you in any way.
-Website that I made for a friend
+This was originally made for a friend